jyn514/saltwater/README.md

     -V, --version          Prints version information

 OPTIONS:
-    -o, --output <output>    The output file to use. [default: a.out] --max-errors <max>   The maximum number of errors to allow before giving up.
+        --color <when>       When to use color.
+May be "never", "auto", or "always". [default: auto] -o, --output <output>    The output file to use. [default: a.out] --max-errors <max>   The maximum number of errors to allow before giving up.
-                             Use 0 to allow unlimited errors. [default: 10]
+                             Use 0 to allow unlimited errors. [default: 10] -I, --include <dir>      Add a directory to the local include path (`#include "file.h"`).
+                              Can be specified multiple times to add multiple directories.
+    -D, --define <id[=val]>  Define an object-like macro.
+                              Can be specified multiple times to add multiple macros.
+                              `val` defaults to `1`.

 ARGS:
     <file>    The file to read C source from. "-" means stdin (use ./- to read a file called '-').